919DF5F8-08F3-865B-6206E2D0D62BDF4C

 Expectations for Scholarship

 Full professors are expected to be recognized scholars in their sub-field.
 The Department expects that candidates for promotion to the rank of Professor will have produced additional significant scholarship in an amount at least equivalent to that required for tenure and promotion to the rank of Associate Professor.
 Again, the Department expects scholarly achievement in terms of an expanding portfolio of peer-reviewed publications and a clear plan for future scholarly research indicating a continued lively and creative engagement with the field, both personally and professionally.
-Evidence of a candidate’s recognition among peers in the field may be measured reviews of scholarly writings, contributions to conferences, and participation in professional reviews, for major research grants or for promotion and tenure at peer institutions.
+Evidence of a candidate’s recognition among peers in the field may be measured by reviews of their scholarly writings and contributions to conferences, and by their participation in professional reviews for major research grants or for promotion and tenure of candidates at peer institutions.

 Assessment